vmoulinier/FrameworkValou/README.md

 Just extends the Services class on your new service in **App/Services/**

-To call a service on a controler, you just have to
+To call a service in a controller, you just have to

 ```php
 $this->services->getService('facebook');